The 100 + Life Community Center:

 - Access to the Old Dog Learning private library of courses, videos, and in-depth content on living a meaningful, joyful life (work & personal)

 - Private forums for interacting with other members, asking questions, proposing topics for all to explore together

-- Opportunities to collaborate and co-create on projects like Tom’s book-in-progress, working title: Work, Play, Love: The Science Behind Whole, Happy Living.
+- Opportunities to collaborate and co-create on projects like Tom’s book-in-progress, working title: Work, Play, Love: The Learning Path Behind Whole, Happy Living.

 - A pioneering role, helping to design and grow a diverse community where we can all benefit from “the age-diversity dividend”

 Cost: [opening soon for pilot memberships only, limited to 130 members]